dblanchardDev/arcgisrest/README.md

 &nbsp;
 # Connection Handler

 Used to send requests to the corresponding software component on the server.
-URL derivation and the authentication is automatically handled.
+URL derivation and authentication are automatically handled.

-This class is not created directy but instead accessed via the `.portal`, `.arcgis`, and `.geoevent` properties of the *ArcgisRest* class.
+This class is not created directly but instead accessed via the `.portal`, `.arcgis`, and `.geoevent` properties of the *ArcgisRest* class.

  * `connection.`**`get`**`(path: str, params: dict = None, admin: bool = False) -> requests.Response` – Send a GET request to the corresponding server component.